kwameopareasiedu/react-simple-widgets/MIGRATION-GUIDE-1-2.md

 # V2 Migration Guide

-This guide covers all the breaking changes that you need to know in this version as well as how to migrate your applications to `react-simple-widgets` v2.0.0
+This guide covers all the breaking changes that you need to know in this version as well as how to migrate your applications from 1.x.x to 2.x.x

 ## Types